Abidin Early Career Award and Grant – $20,000

 - 2 letters of recommendation, one from a research colleague familiar with the applicant’s work and the other from an independent senior researcher in the applicant’s area of work.
 Letters of recommendation may be no longer than 2 single-spaced pages.

 - A recent copy of the applicant’s CV.

 - A one-page budget statement of how the applicant would use the grant funds.

 - The applicant must be a member of SCCAP at the time of application.

-- Documentation should be emailed as one PDF document to email@example.com the applicant’s name and the award name in the file name (e.g., First name Last name Abidin Early Career Award and Grant).
+- Documentation should be emailed as one PDF document to firstname.lastname@example.org the applicant’s name and the award name in the file name (e.g., First name Last name Abidin Early Career Award).
 Failure to conform to any of the application requirements (over page limit, not double-spaced, not submitted as a single PDF) will result in automatic disqualification of the application.